 There are lots of accommodation options in Edinburgh to suit every budget.
 These are my choices of some of the best hotels in the city based on location and customer reviews.

-You can also find recommendations for Airbnb’s in Edinburgh as well as hotels, castles and other great options for other parts of the country in my Scotland Accommodation Guide.
+You can also find hotels, castles and more for that special stay in Scotland in my Scotland Accommodation Guide.

 - The Balmoral – 5* luxury, a Michelin starred restaurant, amazing afternoon teas, a spa and located right next to Waverley train station. £35 per day for parking.

 - The Witchery by the Castle – a luxury boutique hotel with 9 themed suites.
 Boasting 4 poster canopied beds, spacious bathrooms and beautifully furnished and decorated the Witchery is the perfect choice for a special occasion.
 No parking available.

 - Waldorf Astoria The Caledonian – Another beautiful 5* luxury hotel offering rooms with some lovely views.
 Facilities include a spa and fitness centre, indoor pool, restaurant and bar. £25 per day for parking.

 ⭐️ Mid-range hotels (including well-known chains)

 - Holiday Inn Express City Centre – 3* hotel located in the New Town.
 A good breakfast, free WiFi, clean rooms and and comfy beds make this a great choice.
 With family rooms available it is a popular option for those traveling with children.
 No parking available.